GitNgk/marketplace/client/README.md

 ### `getContract.js`

 This function requires `web3` to be passed in.
-It uses `truffle-contract` to initialize and return a contract instance.
+It uses `truffle-contract` to initialize and return a contract instance `Factory.sol`.
 This function is used by `Web3Container.js`.
 You probably don't need to change anything in this file.

+### `getStore.js`

+This function requires `web3` to be passed in.
+It uses `truffle-contract` to initialize and return a contract instance for `Store.sol`.

+### `getOrders.js`

+This function requires `web3` to be passed in.
+It uses `truffle-contract` to initialize and return a contract instance for `Orders.sol`.

+### `getAuction.js`

+This function requires `web3` to be passed in.
+It uses `truffle-contract` to initialize and return a contract instance for `Auction.sol`.

 ### `getAccounts.js`

 This simply wraps `web3.eth.getAccounts` into a Promise so we can use it cleanly inside `Web3Container.js`.
 You probably don't need to change anything in this file.

+### `ipfs.js`

+This sets up the connection to infura.io ipfs API server